leeminahh/tipApp/README.md

 ## User Stories

-User can enter a bill amount, choose a tip percentage, and see the tip and total values for one person, or split among two or three people.
+* [x] User can enter a bill amount, choose a tip percentage, and see the tip and total values.

+The following **additional** features are implemented:

+- [x] View tip and total values for one person, or split among two or three people.

 ## Video Walkthrough